node-framework/newer.js/README.md

 ## JsonDB

 - JsonDB is a type of local database which data is stored in a local `.json` file.
-- JsonDB is lightweight (Only 275 lines of codes).
-- Database is independent to the server.
+- Suitable for publishing web apps to cloud

 ### Examples